Back to People

 Nobel Prize medal acquired by National Museums of Scotland

-Fleming's Nobel Prize medal was acquired by the National Museums of Scotland in 1989 (on display after later re-opening).
+Fleming's Nobel Prize medal was acquired by National Museums of Scotland (acquisition 1989; displayed after 2011 reopening).

 Confidence